dappforce/subsocial-docs/docs/develop/sdk/Transactions.md

   await tx.send(callback ?? logTransaction)
 }

-// Fetch list of available accounts from the polkadotjs extension.
+// Fetch list of available accounts from the polkadot.js extension.
 // It returns list of accounts, each account have address and other metadata property. export const getAllAccounts = async () => {
   const { isWeb3Injected, web3Enable, web3Accounts } = await import(